What is a biostimulator? Explanation of Lanluma and Radiesse

 What is a biostimulator?

-A biostimulator is an injectable treatment that stimulates the body's own collagen production.
-Instead of adding volume directly, the product activates a natural process in the skin.
+A biostimulator is an injectable treatment that stimulates the body to produce collagen itself.
+Instead of directly adding volume, the product activates a natural process in the skin.

 Collagen is a structural protein that provides firmness, elasticity, and support to the skin.
-From about the age of 25, collagen production gradually declines.
+From approximately the age of 25, collagen production gradually declines.
 This can lead to:

-A biostimulator focuses on improving the skin structure from within.
+A biostimulator focuses on improving skin structure from within.

 How does collagen stimulation work?

 After injection, the product is gradually broken down by the body.
-This process stimulates the production of new collagen.
+During this process, the production of new collagen is stimulated.

 This means: